softeng-feup/open-cx-aacm/Development-Report.md

 To assure the quality of our application, we will run some tests.

 We are planning to test the following features:
  * Sign in
-        -Check the input data and its validity.
+        * Check the input data and its validity.
  * Add doubt
-        -Check that the question is added to the forum and that it is displayed correctly.
+        * Check that the question is added to the forum and that it is displayed correctly.
  * Answer doubt
-        If speaker:
+       * If speaker:
-                -Check that, when answering a question, the reply is highlighted to distinguish it from the other users.
+                * Check that, when answering a question, the reply is highlighted to distinguish it from the other users.
-        If speaker/user :
+       * If speaker/user :
-                -Check that the reply is added and displayed correctly.
+                * Check that the reply is added and displayed correctly.

 There are several ways of documenting testing activities, and quality assurance in general, being the most common: a strategy, a plan, test case specifications, and test checklists.